Course Discovery plugin for Tutor

 tutor local run discovery ./manage.py refresh_course_metadata --partner_code=openedx tutor local run discovery ./manage.py update_index --disable-change-limit

 In order to cache programs in the LMS, you will need to manually create a catalog integration.
+Make sure you use staff user for the below command.
+If lms_catalog_service_user is not a staff user, then make it a staff user in your LMS User model.
 This step should be performed just once:

 tutor local run lms ./manage.py lms cache_programs